ojullien/php-fpm-dockerfiles/README.md

 This default config may be customized by editing the **zzz-prod.ini configuration file** from the **conf.d/** directory.

-*Note: I use those images for my own projects, the configuration files contain the settings I need.
+*Note: I use those images for my own projects, the configuration files contain the settings and modules I need.
 There are completely customizable to your needs.*

 ## How to use